|Front Office biographies

 Moore, a native of Wichita, Kan., brought an impressive resume to the Royals in 2006.
 He had previously worked for the Atlanta Braves organization since 1994, most recently serving as Assistant General Manager/Baseball Operations since August, 2005.
 Since joining the Royals in 2006, he and his staff have tirelessly worked to build a consistently strong farm system that was rated by Baseball America, MLB.com and ESPN.com as the best in baseball in 2011 and it remains among the best.

-Under Moore's leadership, the Royals have signed several key in-house players to long-terms contracts including Zack Greinke, Joakim Soria, Billy Butler, Alex Gordon, Salvador Perez and Alcides Escobar.
+Under Moore's leadership, the Royals won 86 games in 2013, their high watermark since the 1989 season.
+The club has also signed several key in-house players to long-terms contracts during his tenure including Zack Greinke, Joakim Soria, Billy Butler, Alex Gordon, Salvador Perez and Alcides Escobar.

 Prior to his tenure as assistant general manager with Atlanta, Moore served three years as Director of Player Personnel where he was responsible for overseeing all aspects of scouting and player development.
 He originally joined the Braves organization as an area scouting supervisor and was promoted to the front office in August, 1996 as an assistant in the baseball operations department.
 Moore was named Assistant Director of Scouting in November of 1996 and added the title of Assistant Director of Player Development in 1999.
 He was promoted to Director of International Scouting during the 2000 season and earned a promotion to Director of Player Personnel in 2002.